 HSTI- Primary Range Master

 Matt Gorecki is the Primary Range Master for the HSTI at College of DuPage.
 He is a retired special agent with 23 years of service with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), compiling 19 years in SWAT/SRT, 17 years as a sniper, 14 years teaching tactics and 12 years as a firearms instructor.
 During his last 10 years with ATF, he held the position of Division Tactical Advisor (DTA) in Chicago where he was the head tactics instructor for the entire Field Division.
 During his time as the DTA, he also conducted training for academy students at the Federal Law Enforcement Training Center (FLETC), special agents in their respective Field Divisions, SRT operators at SRT Basic Schools and SRT sniper schools.
 After his retirement from ATF, for four years, Matt worked in Iraq conducting "high threat" diplomatic motorcade operations for Triple Canopy and the U.S. Department of State; six months as a Dedicated Defensive Marksman (sniper), two years as a Shift Leader/Team Leader and most recently as the Deputy Project Manager of Operations where he was the executive manager and operational focal point for all contractor-provided protective security details, including Mobile and Static Protection Teams, Emergency Response Teams, Intelligence Analysts, Medical personnel, Command Post personnel, Explosive Canine Units, Firearms/Tactics Instructors and Interpreters.
 Prior to his ATF career, Matt earned a Bachelor of Arts degree in Criminology from Northern Illinois University.

 Dr. Michael Fagel

 Dr. Mike Fagel joined COD in 2014 to assist in our Homeland Security training program.
 He is an instructor at several universities, including NIU, IIT and Aurora University.
 His public safety career included Law Enforcement, Fire Rescue, Emergency Medical Services and Emergency Management.
 He has served the US Department of Defense in various capacities, including building a FEMA organization from ground up in the Middle East.
-He served as a reservist for FEMA/DHS responding to such events as: the Oklahoma City Bombing in 1995; World Trade Center Attacks in 2001 and Hurricane Sandy in New York.
-He serves as a Homeland Security Subject Matter Expert and Instructor at Argonne National Laboratory.
-He has published 5 textbooks on Emergency Planning, with his latest Book, Crisis Management, earning text book of the year award from ASIS.
+Dr. Fagel's credentials are as follows:

 Crime Prevention Trough Environmental Design/Physical Security and Asset Protection

 Brian Wedoff began his career with AT&T after achieving a Bachelor of Science Degree (Justice Systems Major) at Truman State University in Missouri.
 After earning a Master of Arts Degree (Administration and Management – Criminal Justice) at Loyola University – Chicago, he transferred within the phone company to Corporate Security and spent ten years total in the telecommunications industry.
 Brian currently works for Ulta Beauty Inc. as the Central Region Loss Prevention Manager with leadership responsibilities for safety, security and loss prevention across a multi-state area with 150 retail locations.

 9-1-1 Dispatch Operator